 Its main advantage is that, because you only need to drive by, it can be done whenever you want – you could even conduct a drive-by inspection on your way to work!
 However, that doesn’t mean you should do it all the time.
 You should still respect your tenant’s privacy, or else they may call you out and involve the court.

 When Should You Conduct Property Inspections?

 So, how often should you conduct routine inspections in occupied properties?
 In the rental real estate industry, inspections are typically completed every 6 months if the tenants are in a one-year contract.
 However, your state laws may limit the number of times you can inspect your property within a year.
-That being said, it would be beneficial to consult a Wellington property management company that’s well-versed in the laws about property inspections.
+That being said, it would be beneficial to consult with property maintenance services that are well-versed in the laws about property inspections.

 Tips on Conducting Rental Property Inspections